GSA/digitalgov.gov/content/news/2016/09/2016-09-19-how-do-you-redesign-a-dinosaur-redesigning-an-intranet-site-the-beginning-stages.md

 I’d been an enthusiastic proponent of an Intranet redesign over the years, but when finally receiving the go-ahead, I suddenly felt a bit terrified.
 I felt like an archaeologist, gazing upon an excavation site, ancient bones either scattered about, or peeking out from deep within the ground.
 I was excited to finally dig, brush off, clean, and ponder handling such a delicate assembly.
 Scattered in the Intranet 'dust' were dozens and dozens of internal links, external links, Word documents and PDFs, databases, and applications.
 Where would I even begin?

-{{< legacy-img src="2016/09/600-x-400-Archaeologist-and-student-excavating-Mypurgatoryyears-iStock-Thinkstock-176511372.jpg" alt="Archaeologist and student excavating." caption="" >}}
+{{< legacy-img src="2016/09/600-x-400-Archaeologist-and-student-excavating-Mypurgatoryyears-iStock-Thinkstock-176511372.jpg" alt="Archaeologist and student excavating." caption="Mypurgatoryyears/iStock/Thinkstock" >}}

 ## Listen to the Experts: Your Users